apache/hudi/website/docs/querying_data.md

 both parquet and avro data, this default setting needs to be turned off using set `spark.sql.hive.convertMetastoreParquet=false`.
 This will force Spark to fallback to using the Hive Serde to read the data (planning/executions is still Spark).

+**NOTICE**

+Since 0.9.0 hudi will sync the table to hive as a spark datasource table.
+So we do not need the `spark.sql.hive.convertMetastoreParquet=false` config anymore for the table synced by 0.9.0+ version.

 ```java
 $ spark-shell --driver-class-path /etc/hive/conf  --packages org.apache.hudi:hudi-spark-bundle_2.11:0.5.3,org.apache.spark:spark-avro_2.11:2.4.4 --conf spark.sql.hive.convertMetastoreParquet=false --num-executors 10 --driver-memory 7g --executor-memory 2g  --master yarn-client